Complaints Handling Policy

 - If a complaint is about any aspect of clinical care or associated charges, it will usually be referred to the dentist concerned, unless the individual does not want this to happen.

-- We will acknowledge a complaint, usually within 10 working days, and send a copy of this code of practice as soon as possible.
+- We will acknowledge a complaint, usually within 3 working days.
 We will offer to discuss the complaint with the individual and confirm how they would like to be kept informed of developments-by telephone, letters, e-mail or by face-to-face meetings.
 We will inform the individual about how the complaint will be handled and the likely time that the investigation will take to complete.
 If the individual does not wish to the discuss the complaint further, we will still inform them of the expected timescale for completing the investigation.

 - We will seek to have the complaint investigated as soon as possible once all relevant information has been gathered, this would normally be within 6 months and as far as reasonably practicable, we will keep the individual informed as to the progress of the investigation.